axoflow/axosyslog-core-docs/content/filterx/filterx-parsing/csv/_index.md

 ## Segment a part of a message {#example-parser-multiple}

 You can use multiple parsers to split a part of an already parsed message into further segments.
 The following example splits the timestamp of a parsed Apache log message into separate fields.
-Note that the [scoping of filterx variables]({{< relref "/filterx/_index.md#scoping" >}}) is important:
+Note that the [scoping of FilterX variables]({{< relref "/filterx/_index.md#scoping" >}}) is important:

-- If you add the new parser to the filterx block used in the [previous example](#example-parser-apache), every variable is available.
+- If you add the new parser to the FilterX block used in the [previous example](#example-parser-apache), every variable is available.
-- If you use a separate filterx block, only global variables and name-value pairs (variables with names starting with the `$` character) are accessible from the block.
+- If you use a separate FilterX block, only global variables and name-value pairs (variables with names starting with the `$` character) are accessible from the block.

 ```shell
 block filterx p_apache_timestamp() {